Mama FM

 11 February 2026, 3:12 pm

-Byamukama Alozious
+By Byamukama Alozious

 The study, titled “Is choosing self-injectable contraception associated with enhanced contraceptive agency?
-Findings from a 12-month cohort study in Uganda,” was published in the journal Contraception in January 2026.
-It was led by researchers from the University of California, San Francisco and Makerere University School of Public Health.
+Findings from a 12-month cohort study in Uganda”, was published in the journal Contraception in January 2026.
+It was led by researchers from the University of California, San Francisco, and Makerere University School of Public Health.
 The full open-access study is available via Contraception on ScienceDirect: https://doi.org/10.1016/j.contraception.2026.111366.

 DMPA-SC is a three-month injectable contraceptive that women can administer themselves at home.
-The World Health Organization (WHO) has recognized self-injection as a key self-care intervention, recommending it as part of efforts to expand access and reproductive autonomy.
+The World Health Organization (WHO) has recognised self-injection as a key self-care intervention, recommending it as part of efforts to expand access and reproductive autonomy.
 WHO guidance on self-care interventions can be accessed here: https://www.who.int/publications/i/item/9789240000909.

-At the start of the study, agency scores were already relatively high among both groups.
+At the start of the study, agency scores were already relatively high in both groups.
 However, by six months, women who chose self-injection showed a statistically significant increase in their sense of control and confidence.
 On average, their agency scores rose by 0.10 points on a 0–3 scale compared to women who chose other methods.

-More specifically, women who opted for self-injection reported greater improvements in two areas: their awareness of reproductive rights and their confidence in making contraceptive decisions.
+More specifically, women who opted for self-injection reported greater improvements in two areas: awareness of reproductive rights and confidence in making contraceptive decisions.
 “Small improvements in agency over six months among women choosing self-injection but not other methods corroborate its empowering potential,” the authors wrote.

 However, by the 12-month mark, the difference between the two groups had largely disappeared.
-The researchers suggest that real-world challenges such as stock outs of the drug, lack of privacy at home, or unsupportive partners may limit the long-term empowering effect of self-injection if broader structural barriers are not addressed.
+The researchers suggest that real-world challenges—such as stockouts of the drug, lack of privacy at home, or unsupportive partners—may limit the long-term empowering effect of self-injection if broader structural barriers are not addressed.

 The study was conducted between 2022 and 2024 in districts including Iganga, Mayuge, Kole, Lira, and Oyam.
 Ethical approval was granted by UCSF, Makerere University, and the Uganda National Council for Science and Technology.
 Funding was provided by the Gates Foundation.